Job 42 – Job’s Repentance and Restoration

 iii.
 “I despise (and translations usually supply myself as the object not found in the Hebrew).
 This does not go as far as the abject self-loathing of that radical repentance that requires admitting known sins.
 If we are to connect it with verse 3, Job could be expressing regret at his foolish words, uttered hastily and in ignorance.”
 (Andersen)

 d.
 And repent in dust and ashes: It was right for Job to repent.
 He had done nothing to invite the crisis that came into his life; the reasons for that crisis were rooted in the contention between God and Satan as recorded in Job 1 and 2.
-Yet he did have to repent of his bad words and bad attitude after the crisis; both for excessively giving into despair in Job 3 and for his unwise and intemperate speech as he contended with his companions.
+Yet he did have to repent of his wrong words and wrong attitude after the crisis; both for excessively giving in to despair in Job 3, and for his unwise and intemperate speech as he contended with his companions.

 ii.
 What did Job have to repent of?
 In his sermon, Job Among the Ashes, Charles Spurgeon suggested several things:

 · Job repented of the terrible curse he had pronounced upon the day of his birth.